renehdz/fibsvc/README.md

 ### Using fibsvc ####

-Assuming your local development is accessible via `http://localhost:8080/` you can consume the web service by sending a get request like the one below (where <i>n</i> is zero or a positive integer)
+Assuming your local development is accessible via `http://localhost:8080/` you can consume the web service by sending an HTTP GET request like the one below (where <i>n</i> is zero or a positive integer)

 ```